zlatozar/books-code/ElementsOfFunctionalProgramming/IOMonad/Notes.md

 `let x=m in x` <=> `m`
 `let y=(let x=m in n) in o` <=> `let x=m in (let y=n in o)`

+**Monad is what take care of side effects automatically when you compose functions.**

 ## Example

 How to convert sorting to monadic function.